akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 ## The PreRestart signal

-Before a supervised actor is restart it is sent the @apidoc[akka.actor.typed.PreRestart] signal giving it a chance to clean up resources that are created when it is restarted, much like the @apidoc[akka.actor.typed.PostStop] signal when the actor stops.
+Before a supervised actor is restarted it is sent the @apidoc[akka.actor.typed.PreRestart] signal giving it a chance to clean up resources it has created, much like the @apidoc[akka.actor.typed.PostStop] signal when the actor stops.
 The returned behavior from the `PreRestart` signal is ignored.

 Scala